Generic selectors

 Research & leadership

-Education Levels UK Explained
+Education Levels in the UK Explained

 • Education levels refer to the general stages of learning, from primary school to university and beyond.

-Understanding both helps you clearly map out your learning journey — whether you’re returning to study, retraining in a new sector, or seeking a recognised qualification for career progression.
+Understanding both helps clearly map out your learning journey — whether you’re returning to study, retraining in a new sector, or seeking a recognised qualification for career progression.

 Early & Secondary Education